 This web page shows only a small excerpt of our Malenbry research.
-Another 53 words (4 lines of text) covering the years 1316 and 1412 are included under the topic Early Malenbry History in all our PDF Extended History products and printed products wherever possible.
+Another 27 words (2 lines of text) covering the years 1316 and 1412 are included under the topic Early Malenbry History in all our PDF Extended History products and printed products wherever possible.

 Malenbry Spelling Variations

 Norman surnames are characterized by a multitude of spelling variations.
 The frequent changes in surnames are largely due to the fact that the Old and Middle English languages lacked definite spelling rules.
 The introduction of Norman French to England, as well as the official court languages of Latin and French, also had pronounced influences on the spelling of surnames.
 Since medieval scribes and church officials recorded names as they sounded, rather than adhering to any specific spelling rules, it was common to find the same individual referred to with different spellings.
 The name has been spelled Mellanby, Mellanbie, Mellsanby, Melsanby, Melanbie, Melanby, Mellerby, Melerby, Melanbie, Melmerbie, Mellmerby, Mellmerby, Mellmerbie, Mallansby, Malansbie, Mallansbie, Malansby, Melmerby, Mellenbie, Mellenby, Melenby, Melenbie, Mallenbray, Malenbray, Melanbray, Melanbry, Malenbry, Melsanby and many more.

 Early Notables of the Malenbry family (pre 1700)

 More information is included under the topic Early Malenbry Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Malenbry family to Ireland

 Some of the Malenbry family moved to Ireland, but this topic is not covered in this excerpt.

 Another 60 words (4 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

 Migration of the Malenbry family